American Jewish Joint Distribution Committee: Agro-Joint

 One innovation was the establishment of loan kassas, cooperative credit institutions that issued low interest loans to Jewish craftsmen and small business owners.
-From 1924 until 1938, the capital from kassa loans help revitalize villages and towns throughout Eastern Europe.
+The capital from kassa loans helped revitalize villages and towns throughout Eastern Europe between 1924 until 1938.

-With the support of the Soviet government, JDC pushed forward with this bold initiative to settle so-called “nonproductive” Jews as farmers on vast agricultural settlements in Ukraine, Belarus, and Crimea, as well as an attempt to grant Soviet Jews autonomy in Crimea.
-A special public organization, the Society for Settling Toiling Jews on the Land, or OZET, was established in the Soviet Union for this purpose; it functioned from 1925 to 1938.
-There was also a special government committee set up, called Komzet.
-Its function was to contribute and distribute the land for the Jewish collective farms, and to work jointly with OZET.
+With the support of the Soviet government, JDC pushed forward an initiative to settle so-called "nonproductive" Jews as farmers on vast agricultural settlements in Ukraine, Crimea, and Belarus, as well as an attempt to grant Jewish autonomy in Crimea.
+A special public organization, the Society for Settling Toiling Jews on the Land, or OZET, was established in the Soviet Union for this purpose, and functioned from 1925 to 1938.
+There was also a special government committee createdp, called Komzet, whose function was to contribute and distribute the land for the Jewish collective farms, and to work jointly with OZET.
 The United States delivered updated agricultural equipment to the Jewish colonies in the USSR.
 The JDC also had agronomists teach the Jewish colonists how to do agricultural work.
 This helped over 150,00 Jews and improved over 250 settlements.
 The number of Jewish peasants was greatly reduced because unemployment was down and the colonies were more successful.

 Agro-Joint was also active, during these years, in helping with the resettlement of refugee Jewish doctors from Germany.

 The success of the Agro-Joint initiative would turn tragic just two years later.
 Joseph Stalin's government had grown increasingly hostile to foreign organizations.
-Agro-Joint worker soon became targets for Stalinist purges under the National Operations of the NKVD.
-Operational Order No. 00439, entitled “On the Arrest of German Subjects Suspected of Espionage against the USSR” was issued on July 25, 1937, and mandated the arrest of current and former German citizens who had taken up Soviet citizenship.
+Agro-Joint workers soon became targets of the Great Purge under the mass operations of the NKVD.
+Operational Order No. 00439, entitled "On the Arrest of German Subjects Suspected of Espionage against the USSR" was issued on July 25, 1937, and mandated the arrest of current and former German citizens who had taken up Soviet citizenship.
 Later in the year, the order was expanded to include others suspected of collaborating or spying for Germany.
 Agro-Joint workers, and the doctors it had helped to resettle, became targets.
-Many of those who assisted in Agro-Joint - including its 17 staff - were arrested, were accused of espionage and counterrevolutionary activities, and were killed.
+Many of those who assisted in Agro-Joint, including its 17 staff, were arrested and accused of espionage and counterrevolutionary activities, and were killed.

-By 1941, all the settlers who had not already fled were killed by the Nazis.
+All of the settlers who had not already fled were killed by the Nazis in 1941.